spatie/php-operators.com/resources/content/bitwise-07-binary-and-assignment.md

 ---
 title: $a &= $b
-teaser: "Binary and operator"
+teaser: "Binary and assignment"
 category: bitwise
 tags: ["&="]
 related: ["binary-and", "binary-or-assignment", "binary-xor-assignment"]
 ---

-The bitwise and operator compares each bit of a and b.

-If both bits are 1, the corresponding result bit is set to 1.
-Otherwise, the result bit is set to 0.
+Apply a binary "and" operation and assign the first variable to the result.

 ```php
 // Binary representation: 1100